 Safely returned to the real world of Indiana indie rock, the Mysteries — by now counting Smith’s former employer Lawrence as a full member — came through with another gorgeous testament to truth, honesty, purity and clarity in the guise of briskly played guitar pop.
 Distant Relative upholds all of the band’s values, perhaps with a bit less self-consciousness (or was that major-label intervention?) but with a renewed sense of purpose.
 Smith’s songs continue in the intimately reflective vein (“When I Let My Guard Down,” “3 Things at Once,” “Back and Forth”), but the centerpiece is “Boy-Girl-Boy-Girl,” a rhythmically choppy dissection of, well, the mysteries of life.
 (There’s also a discombobulating bonus track consisting of found voices and odd sounds.)
 As they’ve done on previous records, the group connects itself to some distant heritage by quoting “Rock and Roll Will Stand,” Jonathan Richman-style, in “Native Tongue.”
 Ultimately, it’s the sound of the records as much as their content that conveys what Smith and company are getting at, and therein lies the fineness of art.

-After a long hiatus, during which the Smiths pursued academia, cooking and raising children — all of it detailed in Freda’s wonderful 2015 cookbook-cum-memoir Red Velvet Underground — the Mysteries returned to life with the six-song Bad Advice.
-Using horns and piano in spots to punch up the duo’s own winning charms and unabashedly romantic lyrics (“I Like You,” “Rely on You,” “Take You Up”).
+After another long hiatus, during which the Smiths pursued academia, cooking and raising children — all of it detailed in Freda’s wonderful 2015 cookbook-cum-memoir Red Velvet Underground — the Mysteries returned to life with the six-song Bad Advice.
+Horns and piano in spots punch up the duo’s own winning charms and unabashedly romantic lyrics (“I Like You,” “Rely on You,” “Take You Up”).
 In contrast to the anxious, honesty-(self-)doubting of the band’s early work, the devotion here is positively heartwarming.
-Jake’s singing, guitar playing and songwriting are familiarly winning, but Freda’s drumming is an equally strong presence in the uplifting “Coat of Arms” and the swinging “This Evening.”
+Jake’s singing, guitar-playing and songwriting are familiarly winning, but Freda’s drumming is an equally strong presence in the uplifting “Coat of Arms” and the swinging “This Evening.”
 Great stuff.